 Some Facts About Research in the Department of Chemistry

-Nearly all chemistry and biochemistry majors carry out research during their years at Lafayette College, and there is a research requirement for students choosing B.S. majors in chemistry or biochemistry.
+Nearly all chemistry and biochemistry majors carry out research during their years at Lafayette College.

 Students interested in undergraduate research may do so with guidance from members of the faculty for academic credit.
 After identifying and discussing options with a faculty mentor, students may register for independent research anytime during their years at Lafayette, and/or for thesis in their senior year.
 Students selecting to pursue a senior honors thesis must have certain academic qualifications and write and defend a thesis describing their research at the end of their senior year.
 Follow this link for more details on how to get involved in research.